gilbertca/artillery/README.md

 2. **The Server** `main.rs` - The implementation `Game` was designed from the beginning to work within a RESTful architecture.
 This allows us to completely decouple the backend from the frontend.
 The server is implemented using the `warp` framework.
 Each server currently only supports a single game, and the server doesn't bother trying to authenticate or identify users.

-3. **The Client** - `artillery-client.py` - For my own testing purposes, and for your own inspiration, I have included a simple client created with Python's implementation of `ncurses`. *The code in this client is NOT a perfect abstraction or perfect implementation.
+3. **The Client** - `ncurses-client.py` - For my own testing purposes, and for your own inspiration, I have included clients created with Python's implementation of `ncurses` and `turtle`. *The code in these clients are NOT perfect abstractions or perfect implementations.
+They are probably unfinished, since I created them for testing and proof of concept purposes.
 Use and/or enjoy at your own risk.*

 # Endpoints
 ## GET